NorskHelsenett/goophy/README.md

 - `DISABLE_AUTO_UPDATE`: Disable auto update for the goophy.
 - `UPDATE_CHECK_INTERVAL`: How often to check for updates (default: 24h)

+Environment variables can be provided in multiple ways:

+1. Directly in the command line: `PORT=22434 OLLAMA_ENDPOINT=http://localhost:11434 goophy serve`
+2. From a `.env` file in the current directory (automatically loaded)
+3. From a custom env file specified with the `--env-file` flag: `goophy --env-file my-config.env serve`

+See `example.env` for a sample configuration file format.

 ## Usage

 ### Get Started